-The American Bar at the Savoy Hotel In London
+A Short History Of The American Bar at the Savoy Hotel In London.

-Opened in 1893 The American Bar at the Savoy hotel started serving American style cocktails in London to the British upperclass.
-The American Bar has always been a high end bar but what really set it on the map was when Harry Craddock became it’s head bartender in the 1920s.
-Harry Craddock was a British born bartender who immigrated to the United States, eventually becoming a US citizen and head bartender of several high end hotel bars, but Harry found himself out of work with the start of prohibition in 1920.
+In 1893, The American Bar at the Savoy hotel started serving American-style cocktails in London to the British upper class.
+The American Bar has always been a high-end bar but what set it on the map was when Harry Craddock became its head bartender in the 1920s.
+Harry Craddock was a British-born bartender who immigrated to the United States, eventually becoming a US citizen and head bartender of several high-end hotel bars.
+Still, Harry found himself out of work with the start of prohibition in 1920.
 He then immigrated back to England and became head bartender of the Savoy Hotel’s Bar.
-Harry transformed The American Bar from a high end bar to one of the seminal cocktail bars of the 20th century.
-As the american prohibition was coming to an end the hotel realized it should record all of its most famous recipes and the innovations Harry brought to the bar and a year later they published the Savoy Cocktail Book.
-Printed in 1934 The Savoy Cocktail Book documents all of the bars best recipes from the 1890s to the 1930s and stands as the pillar of prohibition-era, European cocktail innovation.
+Harry transformed The American Bar from a high-end bar to one of the seminal cocktail bars of the 20th century.
+As the American prohibition was ending, the hotel realized it should record all of its most famous recipes and the innovations Harry brought to the bar.
+A year later, they published the Savoy Cocktail Book.
+Printed in 1934, the Savoy Cocktail Book documents the bar’s best recipes from the 1890s to the 1930s and stands as the pillar of prohibition-era European cocktail innovation.
 If Jerry Thomas’s Bartenders Guide is the best cocktail book the 1800s gave us, then The Savoy Cocktail Book is the best cocktail book of the first half of the 1900s.
-I don’t think I will ever be able to drink there though.
-A cocktail cost around $250 there and they have one that’s almost $1000, and I’m not the Amazon guy, so good thing we have their recipe book.
+I don’t think I will ever be able to drink there, though.
+A cocktail cost around $250 there, and they have one that’s almost $1000, and I’m not the Amazon guy, so good thing we have their recipe book.

-The white lady is an amazing velvety smooth cocktail that taste like a gin lemon meringue.
-The flavor profile is similar to that of the sidecar or margarita but the egg whites add a wonderful texture and smoothness.
+The white lady is a fantastic velvety smooth cocktail that tastes like a gin lemon meringue.
+The flavor profile is similar to the sidecar or margarita, but the egg whites add a wonderful texture and smoothness.

-You can use Cointreau or triple sec/curacao/orange liqueur.
-Technically they are all orange liqueurs and the only reason for the different names is because of history, marketing gimmicks, and brand names.
-Check out my orange liqueur description for a more detailed history on that.
-Again you don’t have to use Cointreau, any orange liqueur you like will work.
-On that note though Cointreau is the best and makes for what I think is a noticeably better cocktail.
-Only downside to Cointreau is its price tag.
-Its a little pricier than other brands (around 50 bucks for a liter) but it’s worth it.
-There have been other really good and pricy orange liqueurs to hit the market in the last few years but Cointreau is still the go to.
+You can use Cointreau or triple sec/Curaçao/orange liqueur.
+Technically they are all orange liqueurs, and the only reason for the different names is history, marketing gimmicks, and brand names.
+Check out my orange liqueur description for a more detailed account of that.
+Again you don’t have to use Cointreau; any orange liqueur will work.
+On that note, though, Cointreau is the best and makes for what I think is a noticeably better cocktail.
+The only downside to Cointreau is its price tag.
+It’s a little pricier than other brands (around 50 bucks for a liter), but it’s worth it.
+There have been other delicious and pricy orange liqueurs to hit the market in the last few years, but Cointreau is still the go-to.

-Cocktails with egg whites are actually difficult cocktails to get right and anyone who says otherwise is projecting a false image.
-Everyone who has made a fizzes or sour with egg whites has had one of these pop open on them while shaking, only to make a mess.
+Cocktails with egg whites are difficult cocktails to get right, and anyone who says otherwise is projecting a false image.
+Everyone who has made fizzes or sour with egg whites has had one of these pops open on them while shaking, only to make a mess.
 The best advice I can pass on to making any cocktail with egg whites is it comes down to 2 things; Technique and chemistry.
-A common technique that works very well is the dry shake.
+A common technique that works very well in the dry shake.
 A dry shake is shaking all your ingredients together without ice first to make forming the foam easier.
-The foam will still form with ice but you will end up working twice as hard for half the result if you shake with ice first.
-The first shake is only about 20-30 seconds of vigorous shaking but this is the part that forms most of your foam.
-A little tip here is to wrap a kitchen towel around the seal of your shaker because no matter how strong you are or how tight your grip it will pop open a little. as the egg whites unfold they can expand up to 8x their original size, thus increasing the pressure inside the shaker and forcing small amounts of the sugary egg mix to squirt out.
+The foam will still form with ice, but you will work twice as hard for half the result if you shake with ice first.
+The first shake is only about 20-30 seconds of vigorous shaking, but this is the part that forms most of your foam.
+A little tip here is to wrap a kitchen towel around the seal of your shaker because no matter how strong you are or how tight your grip, it will pop open a little.
+As the egg whites unfold, they can expand up to 8x their original size, thus increasing the pressure inside the shaker and forcing small amounts of the sugary egg mix to squirt out.
 Wrapping a small towel around the shaker will catch this and keep things clean.

-Next and more important is chemistry.
-For a cocktail with egg whites to properly foam you have to get the science right.
-Denaturing/unfolding egg protein into a meringue is more science than brawn and a friend of mine who is a baker once gave me this advice for how she made meringue at the bakery.
+Next and more critical is chemistry.
+You have to get the science right for a cocktail with egg whites to form properly.
+Denaturing/unfolding egg protein into a meringue is more science than brawn, and a friend of mine who is a baker once gave me this advice for how she made meringue at the bakery.

 - Keep it room temperature.